lgarron/bpm-tap/README.md

 # BPM Tap Tool

-A tool for finding the beats per minute of a song (or anything) by tapping.
+A tool for finding the beats per minute of a song (of anything) by tapping.

 ## Features

-- Touch support.
+- Basic Touch support.
 Works on mobile devices!

-- Shows a confidence interval.
+## TODO
+- Median beat length.